levenyatko/auto-applied-coupons/readme.txt

 - Display a comprehensive list of available coupons for each product on the product page.
 - Show/hide specific coupons from the list based on your preferences.
-- Set additional restriction rules for coupons based on product attributes.
 - Automatically add a coupon to the cart when a product is added.
 - Customers can view the discounted product price in the shop after the coupon is applied.
 - Customize the colors and style of the coupon card to match your store's branding.